annaesvensson/yellow-install/README.md

 `content/1-home/page.md` = content file for home page
 `content/9-about/page.md` = content file for information page
 `content/shared/page-new-default.md` = content file for new page
-`content/shared/page-new-wiki.md` = content file for new wiki page
+`content/shared/page-new-wiki.md` = content file for new wiki page, [if wiki was selected](https://github.com/annaesvensson/yellow-wiki)
-`content/shared/page-new-blog.md` = content file for new blog page
+`content/shared/page-new-blog.md` = content file for new blog page, [if blog was selected](https://github.com/annaesvensson/yellow-blog)
 `content/shared/page-error-404.md` = content file for error page

 The log file can be found in file `system/extensions/yellow-website.log`.